ifsheldon/IntroToFeaturesOfRust/README.md

 # Intro to Features Of Rust
-This is an introduction to features of Rust for experienced Java/C++ programmers.
+This is an introduction to features of Rust for experienced Java/C++ programmers, which aims to build up an indexable comprehension of Rust even though technical details are omitted.
 ## Keywords for Rust
 * Strictly typed
 * Strongly static